siddhant-bhaardwaj/dell-E7440-opencore/README.md

 gesture also working.😈

-tested on catalina 10.15.7😎 and big sur
+tested on maxos catalina 10.15.7😎 and big sur

+## screenshots